Free and Confidential Counseling Services

 Students who no-show to the appointment, have late cancellation 2 out of 3 consecutive appointments, or do not respond to a missed appointment email by the date indicated will no longer be eligible for ongoing counseling services for the remainder of the quarter.
-Students will still be eligible to see a counselor during drop-in hours, Monday to Friday from 1pm to 3pm.
+Students will still be eligible to speak with a counselor during call-in hours, Monday to Friday from 10am-12pm and 1pm-3pm.
 Students will be eligible for continuous individual, group or couple counseling starting the next quarter.

 The role of the University of Washington Bothell Counseling Center is to provide brief mental health counseling and related services to help UWB students make effective use of coping skills to address personal and emotional issues that may impede their academic and career success, developmental issues associated with life transitions and life purpose, and systemic and structural barriers which create health inequities for minoritized students.
 Our services are available to eligible students whose concerns fall within our scope of practice.
 Those whose needs cannot be accommodated within our treatment model will be referred to community resources for care.
 Such referrals may occur at time of intake, or they may occur after some treatment and a further assessment of need has taken place.